pierre-vigier/Perl6-Math-Matrix/README.md

                 3 4     4 5     12 20

 #### [multiply vector](#multiply)

+Takes a vector (list of numbers) and a Pair thst specifies an existing row or column.
+This row or column will than multiplied with the vector (element one by vector element one, and so on).

     my $product = $matrix.multiply( row => 0, (2, 3) );   # multiply every element with number